 I’ve been fascinated by classical music ever since I heard my first Mozart as a teen—Eine kleine Nachtmusik.
 I was blown away by the idea that one person could not only compose a moving piece for more than 20 instruments playing simultaneously, but that the universal language of music could be adored around the world, transcending differences in culture, race and religion with lasting popularity since the 1780s.
-That’s why I’m thankful to have Whatcom Symphony Orchestra (WSO) in my community.
-Now in their 43rd season, WSO’s regular performances, world-renowned special guests, family-friendly options, and educational outreach make classical music approachable to literally everyone.
+That’s why I’m thankful to have Bellingham Symphony Orchestra (BSO) in my community.
+Now in their 44th season, BSO’s regular performances, world-renowned special guests, family-friendly options, and educational outreach makes classical music approachable to literally everyone.

-I had the pleasure of speaking with WSO Executive Director Gail Ridenour and External Relations Manager Karen Bailor about their programs and the coming season.
+I had the pleasure of speaking with BSO Executive Director Gail Ridenour and External Relations Manager Karen Bailor about their programs and the coming season.

 Planning Your Classical Music Visit

-WSO offers six or seven major performances each year.
-But each is just one piece of a full-weekend classical music experience.
-In addition to the main concert performance, each weekend (except for the Holiday Concert) includes the option of a pre-performance At-Home dinner, the family-friendly dress rehearsal, a pre-concert lecture and a post-concert reception.
+BSO offers six or seven major performances each year.
+But each concert is just one piece of a full-weekend classical music experience.
+In addition to the main performance, each weekend (except for the BSO Plays Bach and Holiday Magic! concerts) includes the option of a pre-performance At-Home dinner, the family-friendly dress rehearsal, a pre-concert lecture and a post-concert reception.

-Most WSO performances are on the Mainstage at the historic (and luxe) Mount Baker Theatre.
+Most BSO performances are on the Mainstage at the historic (and luxe) Mount Baker Theatre (MBT).
 I’ve had the pleasure of writing many articles about the history and shows of this beautifully-restored theater.
 I love the luxurious mix of design styles: French Baroque, High Gothic, Moroccan, Mediterranean, Spanish Gothic, Hindu, Babylonian, Aztec, Mayan, Orientalist, Italian Renaissance and Egyptian Revival.